Should I Run the AC Unit 24/7?

 Choosing to not run your air conditioning all day and night doesn’t mean you have to come home to a sauna.
 You can set your AC unit to kick in at a certain temperature to make sure your home never gets too hot while you’re not there.

-You can also set a timer or use smart technology to turn your cooling on so it’s a pleasant climate when you arrive home.
+You can also set a timer or use smart technology to turn your cooling on (or deliver warm air in winter) so it’s a pleasant climate when you arrive home.

 3. Keep Your Air Filters Clean